NethServer/nethsecurity/docs/quickstart.md

 # Quickstart guide

-NextSecurity can be installed on virtual machines or x86 hardware.
+NethSecurity can be installed on virtual machines or x86 hardware.

 * TOC
 {:toc}